SimonCadge/simon-scopeapp/readme.md

     Again, using Jinja to tweak the output solely for pdf could allow for pdf specific improvements.
     [This stackoverflow shows an example how I could implement a dynamic header which knows the page number and can disable itself if needs be, for example on the cover page.](https://stackoverflow.com/questions/11948158/wkhtmltopdf-how-to-disable-header-on-the-first-page)
     3. wkhtmltopdf doesn't support flex boxes, and therefore the layout of elements differs between the two versions in a few places.
 Thankfully they both look decent, but it is still frustrating that they aren't equivalent.
+    4. Perhaps other HTML to PDF tools might have a more up to date implementation.
+The chrome based library linked above will use the version of chrome already installed on the users' machine, and so theoretically would not suffer any inconsistencies with the HTML file.
+Chrome does also support the custom header and footer html, so I would certainly at least experiment with this going forward.